opf/openproject/docs/faq/README.md

 ### How can I migrate from Community edition to Enterprise on-premises?

 If you [book Enterprise on-premises](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/#order-the-enterprise-on-premises-edition) you will receive an Enterprise token.
-Use it to activate the Enterprise premium features.
+Use it to activate the Enterprise Enterprise add-ons.
 For detailed activation instructions please refer to the [Enterprise activation guide](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/).
 You can keep your data that you created in the Community edition.

 ### How can I migrate from Enterprise on-premises to Community edition?

 If you cancel your subscription for Enterprise on-premises you will be downgraded to Community edition automatically as soon as the subscription period ends.
-You can keep all your data but won't be able to use the [premium features](https://www.openproject.org/de/enterprise-edition/#premium-features) and won't be eligible for support any more.
+You can keep all your data but won't be able to use the [Enterprise add-ons](https://www.openproject.org/de/enterprise-edition/#premium-features) and won't be eligible for support any more.

 ### How can I migrate from an old version of OpenProject to the latest version?